 Continuous Cost | Immediate expenditure |

 Attention!
-The term “asset” now includes several accounting categories, namely fixed assets, receivables, inventories, etc.
+The term “asset” should newly include several accounting categories, namely fixed assets, receivables, inventories, etc.

 Increase in the limit for depreciable assets